 Although we have undertaken every effort to make sure that the information on Lets Go Out is received from reliable sources, Lets Go Out is not accountable for errors or shortcomings, or for the usage of the information reproduced on Lets Go Out.

 Whilst every effort has been taken to ensure the information displayed by an advertiser is accurate, correct and up to date, Lets Go Out cannot be held responsible for any errors or inaccurate or misleading information.
 Advertisers are required to ensure that the information displayed is kept up to date.
 This also applies to any events, photographs, special offers, promotions, menus or brochures provided to us by the advertiser which are displayed on this website.

-Any map links to business addresses will be via Google maps.
-Whilst we do our utmost to ensure this is as accurate as possible, we can only operate within the limitation of Google maps and cannot be held responsible if an address in unavailable or inaccurate.
+Any map links to business addresses will be via Google or Open Street maps.
+Whilst we do our utmost to ensure this is as accurate as possible, we can only operate within the limitation of Google or Open Street maps and cannot be held responsible if an address in unavailable or inaccurate.

 We accept no liability for any special offers or discounts offered by local businesses and attractions.
 If the establishment concerned refuses to honour the special offer or discount or withdraws any discount then Lets Go Out will not be held liable.
 Users are advised to contact the establishment beforehand to ensure that any special offer or discount will be honoured.

 We cannot be held responsible for any SPAM emails sent and received via our displaying of advertisers contact information by any external sources.
 Whilst we try our utmost to prevent this, unfortunately we cannot guarantee 100% SPAM free.